TkTech/py_yyjson/README.md

 For more technical users, some additional pros:

-- Building from source is architecture independant (ex, no dependency on SIMD instructions) and requires just a C89 compiler.
+- Building from source is architecture independent (ex, no dependency on SIMD instructions) and requires just a C89 compiler.
 - Uses the Python memory allocator, so Python memory profiling tool will work as expected.